humidair1999/tiny-responsive-grid/README.md

 - mobile-first
 - support down to IE8
 - no weird hacks or unnecessary fluff
+- less terrible than most other responsive grids
 - (optional) per-device gutters!

 #### inspiration